pajhiwo/python_help/Data_types.md

 ```python
 dict = {“key1”: “value”, “key2”: “value”}
 ```
 Python dictionaries are implemented as **hash tables**.
-Python hash table is just a contiguous block of memory. **Each slot in the table can store one and only one entry.**
+It is an array whose indexes are obtained using a hash function on the keys.
+Python hash table is just a contiguous block of memory. **Each slot in the table can store one and only one entry.** Each **entry** in the table actually a combination of the three values: **< hash, key, value >**.

 ## Set
 Mutable, unordered collection of items.
 Every element is unique (no duplicates) and must be immutable.